Reviews You Can Rely On

 Battery Type Lithium Ion

 The Rocky Talkie 5 Watt is a high-powered GMRS radio loaded with features and waterproof construction, making this an incredibly robust walkie.
 After Rocky Talkie first released their celebrated mountain radio, a higher-powered sequel has long been wanted by the mountain athlete and guide community — at long last, it has arrived.
 This model offers an IP67 rating, meaning it can be fully submerged up to 1 meter, making it a fantastic option for whitewater kayakers, rafters, or fishers.
 This radio has the power to transmit approximately 20-30% further than its 2-watt cousin, the Mountain Radio, in minor or major obstructions.
 The battery life of the 5 Watt is also impressive, and we didn't have to recharge this radio for a week-long ski expedition, though we turned the radios off at night.
-This model also boasts access to 11 weather channels and 8 repeater channels, offering fantastic range when one can utilize a repeater.
+This model also boasts access to 11 weather channels and 8 repeater channels, offering a fantastic range when one can utilize a repeater.
 This radio is well-deserving of your hard-earned cash if you need a do-it-all walkie talkie that can handle a rough existence.

 This walkie can handle most outdoors adventures, even the pack attachment is reliable.